 Proposal to test the Non-Greenhouse Gases for IR Radiation with the Raman spectrometer

-By Greenhouse Theory, 99% of the dry atmosphere, nitrogen (N2) and oxygen (O2), (the non-greenhouse gases) are assumed not to absorb or emit infrared radiation.
+By Greenhouse Theory, 99% of the dry atmosphere, nitrogen (N2) and oxygen (O2), (the non-greenhouse gases), are assumed not to absorb or emit infrared radiation.
 They are claimed to gain their heat energy from molecular 'collisions' with the 1% special heat-trapping greenhouse gases.
-This process of 'collisions' is implying thermal conduction of heat.
+This process of 'collisions' implies thermal conduction of heat.

 Four things: